top of page

 Can online therapy actually help with this kind of work?

 Yes.
-The relational and somatic work that addresses attachment wounds and trauma bonds is fully effective via telehealth.
+The relational and somatic work that addresses attachment wounds and trauma bonds is fully effective via telehealth, and I describe who online trauma therapy works well for in more detail.
 For high-achieving professionals navigating Manhattan, Brooklyn, or Westchester County schedules, online sessions are often the only realistic format.
-The work is not diminished by the screen; if anything, doing the work from your own space can support deeper somatic access.
+The work is not diminished by the screen.
+If anything, doing the work from your own space can support deeper somatic access.

 Is the "broken picker" pattern always linked to childhood trauma?